alekatanasov98/SQL/README.md

     job_postings DESC
 LIMIT 5
 ```
-Here's the result of the most demanded skills for data analysts in 2023
+Result of the top 5 most demanded skills for data analysts in 2023:
 | skills   | job_postings |
 |----------|--------------|
 | sql      | 92 628        |